 I've been using dielectric grease from the auto parts store in lieu of "proper" thermal paste for many years.
 I have computers that have been running 24/7 for over three years that have automotive dielectric grease on their heat sinks.
 They've never given me any problems at all.

 I once saw a chart comparing the thermal transfer properties of various brands of CPU thermal compound, and that chart included dielectric grease.
-Unfortunately, I can't find that chart anywhere now.
-My memory tells me that dielectric grease performed within a couple of degrees Celsius of the best performer.
+Unfortunately, I can’t find that chart anywhere now.
+My memory tells me that dielectric grease performed within a few degrees Celsius of the best performer.

 It is also ridiculously cheap.
 I probably paid less for my 85g tube than I would have paid for a tiny 3.5g syringe of Arctic Silver thermal compound.